jovv/grpc_demo/README.md

 You can run the **PRESENT** markdown presentation with [patat](https://github.com/jaspervdj/patat).

 Code generated from the protobuf schema in both Python and Go is already provided.
 Should you wish to do so, you can clean up the generated code with `make clean` or regenerate it with `make schema`.
+Mind that this requires the [protocol buffer compiler](https://grpc.io/docs/protoc-installation/) to be installed on your system.

 An interface to add movies is provided in Python (for no particular reason).
 Listing movies is possible with both Python and Go and demonstrates the language agnostic nature of the *protobuf* format.